Skip to content

 Contact Sean McKay, Growing to Green Coordinator, at [email protected] with any questions.

-2023 Growing to Green Harvest Awards Categories
+2023 Growing to Green Harvest Award Winners

 Bill Dawson Community Gardener of the Year Award

 Bill Dawson Community Gardener of the Year award is presented to an individual who is exceptionally dedicated to their neighborhood garden and demonstrates leadership within the movement of community gardening in Central Ohio.
-(Open for nomination)
+An award of $250 will be given to the winner to be applied toward their community gardening project.

 Community Garden of the Year

 Community Garden of the Year award is presented to a neighborhood gardening project for: Encouraging the idea that community is just as important as the garden in a community garden.
 Benefiting biodiversity in wildlife habitat and diversity in the population it serves.
 Allowing creativity and expression through natural inspiration.
+An award of $500 will be given to the top garden in this category.

 Education Garden of the Year

 Education Garden of the Year award is presented to a school or other organization that utilizes garden projects for educational purposes.
+An award of $500 will be given to the top garden in this category.

 Paul B. Redman Youth Leadership Award

 The Paul B. Redman Youth Leadership Award is presented by the Women’s Board of Franklin Park Conservatory and Botanical Gardens, this award is given to an outstanding youth gardener age 18 or younger.
-(Open for nomination)
+An award of $250 will be given to the winner to further their education and interest in gardening or to make improvements in their community.

 Sustainability Award

-The Sustainability Award is presented to a garden that is utilizing sustainable community gardening practices, including community-building activities, sustainable garden design, and utilization of green practices (e.g. rain barrels) and/or has proven sustainable over the long term.
+The Sustainability Award is presented to a garden that is utilizing sustainable community gardening practices, including community-building activities, sustainable garden design, and utilization of green practices (e.g. rain barrels) and/or has proven sustainable over the long term. $250 will be awarded to further advance the sustainability of the community garden.

 Neighborhood Improvement Project of the Year

 The Neighborhood Improvement Project of the Year award is presented to a Community Garden, Urban Farm, park, gateway, streetscape, school or other community beautification or food project.
+An award of $250 will be given to the project that has done the most to benefit its surrounding community.

 Boyd W. Bowden Garden Impact Award for Wellness and Health

 The Boyd W. Bowden Garden Impact Award for Wellness and Health is presented to a community garden that has shown significant and sustainable impact on the health and vitality of the community while developing connections to Nutrition, Wellness, and/or Food Production.
+An award of $750 will be given to further impact the community and garden project.

 These awards honor Dr. Bowden’s love of gardening as well as his life-long commitment to improve community health and the quality of life for citizens in Central Ohio.